- Domestic HRM manages employees within one country, focusing on local laws, culture, and low-risk operations.

 DHRM involves a single payroll system aligned with domestic tax regulations.
 IHRM requires multiple payroll systems to manage diverse tax codes, currency conversions, and benefit structures.

-Consider a company paying employees in the U.K., Australia, and India.
+Consider a company paying employees in the UK, Australia, and India.
 It must handle different tax deductions, healthcare contributions, and retirement plans for each country.
-Click here to know more.
+Understanding hr outsourcing costs helps companies budget accurately for this additional complexity.

 4. Employee Categories